coder/terraform-provider-coderd/docs/resources/template.md

 // Provider populated from environment variables provider "coderd" {}

-// Get the commit SHA of the configuration's git repository variable "TFC_CONFIGURATION_VERSION_GIT_COMMIT_SHA" {
+// Can be populated using an environment variable, or an external datasource script variable "COMMIT_SHA" {
   type = string
 }